Eidfjord (village): Geography

-Eidfjord is located between the Eid Fjord (on the north side of the village) and the large lake Eidfjordvatnet (on the south side of the village).
-The short Eio River runs between the lake and the village.
+Eidfjord is located between the Eidfjorden (on the north side of the village) and the large lake Eidfjordvatnet (on the south side of the village).
+The short river Eio runs between the lake and the village.
 The village of Øvre Eidfjord lies about 6 km south of Eidfjord, on the south side of the lake Eidfjordvatnet.

 History

 The village has been inhabited for a long time.
 There are Viking Age burial mounds located just up the hill from the village on a small plateau.
 The Old Eidfjord Church was built in Eidfjord in 1309.
 It was in continuous use until 1981 when the new Eidfjord Church was built just northwest of the old church.